jerobado/Study/Technical Inverview Questions/Questions.md

 - async marks a method as asynchronous
 - awaits pauses execution until a task completes
 - async methods can be sequential or parallel
+- async/await is best used for I/O-bound tasks where your web application spends time waiting for external response rather than doing heavy CPU heavy calculations

-What is `CancellationToken`
+`CancellationToken`
-- is a signalling mechanis that let's you cancel long running or asynchronous tasks gracefully without killing threads
+- is a signalling mechanism that let's you cancel long running or asynchronous tasks gracefully without killing threads

 Delegate
 - is a type that represents a referenced to a method
 - it allows method to be passed as arguments
-- ideal for event handling, callbacks, and functinoal programming
+- ideal for event handling, callbacks, and functional programming

 `func<T>`
 - returns a value